Belval, Luxembourg

 Belval is a quarter and neighbourhood in the west of Esch-sur-Alzette, in south-western Luxembourg.
 Belval is the site of the large steelworks that dominate the city.
 Due to the dominance of the steelworks, Belval suffered from the abandonment of steel production in Luxembourg, and is undergoing an extensive regeneration programme to help diversify beyond steel production.
-The redevelopment plan, costed at €450m, will turn the brownfield site into a large scientific and cultural centre, including the science faculty of the University of Luxembourg.
+The redevelopment plan, priced at €450m, will turn the brownfield site into a large scientific and cultural centre, including the science faculty of the University of Luxembourg.
 It is the location of the Rockhal, Luxembourg's largest music venue, which opened in 2005.

 Belval is served by three railway stations operated by Chemins de Fer Luxembourgeois: Belval-Université, Belval-Rédange, and Belval-Lycée.

 Site history

-Content in this edit is translated from the existing French Wikipedia article at Esch-Belval; see its history for attribution.